amusso01/Well-Street-App/READEME.md

 #### Constraints

 * Make sure you have Composer install on your machine.
 Visit [this site](https://getcomposer.org/) to install Composer
 * You must have an AMP (Apache-MySql-PHP) environment install on your machine.
-My suggestion [MAMP ](https://www.mamp.info/en/) for mac and [WAMP](http://www.wampserver.com/en/)for windows or build your own.
+My suggestion [MAMP ](https://www.mamp.info/en/) for mac and [WAMP](http://www.wampserver.com/en/) for windows or build your own.

 FOR FURTHER DEVELOPMENT
 -----------------------